 - Opt for vaporizers that have adjustable temperature controls.

-If you want to learn more about how to choose the best vaporizer for your money, check out Green Flower's comprehensive video and blog post:
+If you want to learn more about how to choose the best vaporizer for your money, check out Green Flower's program:

 What are your thoughts on smoking vs vaping cannabis?